 Marine Drive will be our next stop.
 It is perhaps the most popular place in Mumbai to watch the beautiful sunset.
 Built in 1 920 on land that was reclaimed from Back Bay, it is flanked by Art Deco apartments and its twinkling lights, which from an aerial view make the shape of a necklace has inspired its nickname ‘the Queen’s Necklace’.

 Juhu Chowpatty and its cheery stretch of beach is a great place for a stroll in the evening.
-This part of Mumbai is transformed into two different places at times; on weekdays it’s serene and peaceful, but in the evening every thing changes and that once uncluttered beach changes into a festive affair with mouthwatering food like bhelpuri crisp which are fried thin rounds of dough mixed with puffed rice, lentils, lemon juice, onions, herbs and chutney, the pulsating sounds of India, stalls and vendors plying their trade, the people of Mumbai and all types of entertainment with colorful lighting.
+This part of Mumbai is transformed into two different places at times:; on weekdays it’s serene and peaceful, but in the evening everything changes and the once uncluttered beach changes into a festive affair with mouthwatering food like bhelpuri crisps – which are fried thin rounds of dough mixed with puffed rice, lentils, lemon juice, onions, herbs and chutney – the pulsating sounds of India, stalls and vendors plying their trade, the people of Mumbai and all types of entertainment with colorful lighting.
 The activities of Chowpatty also bring the people of India together, with families of every caste and class enjoying evenings of fun.
 It is an important part of the Mumbai experience and in a city that is ever changing it preserves Mumbai’s simple pleasures that the people enjoyed before the economic upturn.
-Overnight stay in Mumbai!
+Overnight stay in Mumbai.

 Our local tour today will give us a face to face and genuine representation of the city of Mumbai that includes its industrious and hardest working laborers.
 For a change we will take the local train to get a feel of the city’s true tempo.

-Afterwards, you will visit o the Dadar flower market with your guide.
+Afterwards, you will visit the Dadar flower market .
 It is here that India’s great flower trade blooms.
-The facts are, that in this country flowers are used not only for decorations but also for religious purposes; in temples, homes, taxis, hair and practically everywhere.
+In this country flowers are used not only for decorations but also for religious purposes: in temples, homes, taxis, hair and practically everywhere.
 You will enjoy the beautiful fragrances that fill the air and the amazing colors of garlands of marigolds, rose petals and jasmine blossoms.
 After the treat you will board the Mumbai local train to your next station.

-After passing a few stops we will arrive at the Mahalaxmi area called Dhobi Ghat.
-It’s going to be one of the most unforgettable memories that you will have of your trip to India.
-Dhobi Ghat also known as the world’s largest open air laundry, is where the dhob wallahs or washers converge to launder the dirty linen of their customers who are generally, householders, hospitals and hotels.
-It is a scene not to be had anywhere else in the world, where hundreds of washpens with flogging stones lined side by side are put to use by these working class washing specialist, it is indeed a marvel.
+After a few stops we will arrive at the Mahalaxmi area called Dhobi Ghat.
+Dhobi Ghat, also known as the world’s largest open air laundry, is where the dhob wallahs or washers converge to launder the dirty linen of their customers: householders, hospitals and hotels.
+It is a scene not to be had anywhere else in the world, where hundreds of washpens with flogging stones lined side by side are put to use by these working class washing specialists.

-Following this we take a taxi to Chor Bazaar, one of the busiest and liveliest flea markets in India.
-The meaning of Chor Bazaar is just as interestingas the flea market itself; ‘Thieves Market” and it sells almost anything.
+We take a taxi to Chor Bazaar, one of the busiest and liveliest flea markets in India.
+The meaning of Chor Bazaar is ‘Thieves Market’ and it sells almost anything.
 If you have not tried the delicious homemade chutneys or local sweets yet, here is the perfect place to do so.
 You can also get your classic and colorful Bollywood film poster.
-Nul Bazaar is also pretty close and it’s a good place to sample thespices meats and fruits, of India.
+Nul Bazaar is also pretty close and it’s a good place to sample the spices meats and fruits of India.

-After breakfast in the morning we will journeyto the Gateway of India in Mumbai, where we will get on board a ferry to Elephanta Island, which is famous for its intricately rock cut cave temples.
-The trip takes only 45minutes.
+After breakfast, we will go to the Gateway of India to catch the ferry to Elephanta Island, which is famous for its intricately rock cut cave temples.
+The trip takes only 45 minutes.
 It is believed that these caves were created sometime between AD 450 and 750.
-This maze of cave temples are a fantastic depiction of some of the most striking temple carvings.
+This maze of cave temples holds many fantastic carvings.
 Of particular interest is the main temple which is the one consecrated to Shiva.
-This temple displays some of the most captivating halls, pillars, courtyards and shrines and its most prominent feature is the 6 m tall, closed –eye statue of Sadhashiva, with a three-faced Shiva as the preserver, creator and destroyer of the Universe.
+This temple displays some of the most captivating halls, pillars, courtyards and shrines and its most prominent feature is the 6 m tall, closed–eye statue of Sadhashiva, with a three-faced Shiva as the preserver, creator, and destroyer of the Universe.

 The walls come alive with the intricately carved images of Hindu mythology.
-When the Portugese first came to the country they came across a huge elephant made of stone near the shore, because of that they named it Elephanta Island.
+When the Portuguese first came to the country they came across a huge elephant made of stone near the shore and hence named it Elephanta Island.
 It fell in 1814 and the British moved it to Mumbai’s Jijmata Udyan Museum.

 In the afternoon excursion we will go to the Kanheri Caves, which is far down in the Sanjay Ghandi National Park one of Asia’s major national parks.
 The marvelous cave systems give a clear view of the lifestyle of an ancient Buddhist settlement way back from the 1st century BC to the 10th century.
 You will be directed by a knowledgeable guide, who will show you the areas used for studying, living and meditating and which places were for the purpose of worship.
 You will also find out how the people living in the caves were able to get water through the remarkable system of canals and containers.